Robert E. Lee (steamboat): Dismantling, 1876

-She left New Orleans for Portland, Kentucky, for dismantling, mid-April, 1876, and several thousand came to see her off, with many salutes en route to mark the closing of her career.
+Robert E. Lee left New Orleans in mid-April 1876 for dismantling in Portland, Kentucky, and several thousand came to see her off, with many salutes en route to mark the closing of her career.
 Her hull was taken to Memphis for use as a wharf boat.
-Much of her equipment went into her successor, also known as the second Robert E Lee (1876–1882).
-She carried much of the equipment and furnishings from her predecessor.
+Much of her equipment and furnishings went into her successor, the second Robert E Lee (1876–1882).

-A stern wheel replica named The Lt.
-Robert E. Lee (as first lieutenant of engineers in 1837, the future general supervised the engineering work for St. Louis harbor) was built in 1969 based on an old Corps of Engineers hull.
-Moored as a floating restaurant in St. Louis, this boat was destroyed by fire in 2010.
-It was not a replica of the original Robert E. Lee, which was a larger side-wheel steamer.

 The bell of the Robert E. Lee is purported to be in the collection of the Delta County Historical Society museum in Delta, Colorado.